 Join host Ben Lyons for our live conversation with Mike Colter, star of "Jessica Jones," and Rachael Harris, star of "Lucifer," as we discuss their latest projects and history in Hollywood.
 Tune into Amazon.com/IMDbAsks on Wednesday at 7 p.m.
 ET/4 p.m.
 PT to watch, live chat, and even ask a question yourself!
 This livestream is best viewed on laptops, desktops, and tablets.

 A cab driver finds himself the hostage of an engaging contract killer as he makes his rounds from hit to hit during one night in Los Angeles.
 He must find a way to save both himself and one last victim.

 A young man leaves Ireland with his landlord's daughter after some trouble with her father, and they dream of owning land at the big give-away in Oklahoma ca. 1893.
 When they get to the new...
 See full summary »

-Maverick is a hot pilot.
+Lieutenant Pete "Maverick" Mitchell is an expert United States Naval Aviator.
 When he encounters a pair of MiGs over the Persian Gulf, his wingman is clearly outflown and freaks.
-On almost no fuel, Maverick is able to talk him back down to the Carrier.
+On almost no fuel, Maverick is able to talk him back down to the carrier.
 When his wingman turns in his wings, Maverick is moved up in the standings and sent to the Top Gun Naval Flying School.
 There he fights the attitudes of the other pilots and an old story of his father's death in combat that killed others due to his father's error.
-Maverick struggles to be the best pilot, stepping on the toes of his other students and in a different way to Charlie, a civilian instructor to whom he is strongly attracted.
+Maverick struggles to be the best pilot, stepping on the toes of his other students and in another way to Charlie Blackwood, a civilian instructor to whom he is strongly attracted.
 Written by

 John Vogel <email@example.com>

 142 of 178 people found this review helpful.